DataDog/apigentools/README.md

 #### Docker

+Run `container-apigentools apigentools:local --spec-repo-volume /absolute/path/to/spec/repo test`

+### Push Code
+Now that we've validated, generated, and tested all of these apiclients, we can push them up to the git repository they belong to.
+The `apigentools push` command will use the SSH keys setup locally to interact with the `git` binary on your machine and pull/push to the repos configured in your config.json file.

+#### Locally

+Run `apigentools -b path/to/spec/repo push`

+#### Docker

-Run `container-apigentools apigentools:local --spec-repo-volume /absolute/path/to/spec/repo test`.
+Run `container-apigentools apigentools:local --spec-repo-volume /absolute/path/to/spec/repo push`

-### Running the Whole Workflow
+### Running the Whole Workflo

 Note that all the above commands can be run in sequence with Docker in just one command by passing no additional arguments:

-Run `container-apigentools apigentools:local --spec-repo-volume /absolute/path/to/spec/repo`.
+Run `container-apigentools apigentools:local --spec-repo-volume /absolute/path/to/spec/repo`

 ## File Formats